chrisgrieser/nvim-recorder/README.md

 		addBreakPoint = "##", -- ⚠️ this should be a string you don't use in insert mode during a macro },

-	-- clears all macros-slots on startup
+	-- Clears all macros-slots on startup.
 	clear = false,

-	-- log level used for any notification, mostly relevant for nvim-notify -- (note that by default, nvim-notify does not show the levels trace and debug.) logLevel = vim.log.levels.INFO,
+	-- Log level used for any notification, mostly relevant for nvim-notify.
+	-- (Note that by default, nvim-notify does not show the levels trace & debug.) logLevel = vim.log.levels.INFO,

-	-- if enabled, only essential or critical notifications are sent.
+	-- If enabled, only essential or critical notifications are sent.
 	-- If you do not use a plugin like nvim-notify, set this to `true` -- to remove otherwise annoying notifications.
 	lessNotifications = false,